gleam-lang/website/cheatsheets/gleam-for-go-users.md

   comparisons and conversions must happen via function calls or other explicit type conversion mechanisms.
-- Go's checks happen at compile time (except for reflection), Gleam uses the compiler and pattern matching to allow for robust compile time check but does have interop with Erlang, a dynamically language that relies on good interfaces written in Gleam to provide any type-safety.
+- Go's checks happen at compile time (except for reflection), Gleam uses the compiler and pattern matching to allow for robust compile-time checks.
+But Gleam does have interop with Erlang, a dynamically-typed language that relies on good interfaces written in Gleam to provide any type-safety for those interactions.
 - Go has limited type inference, all functions and data structures require explicit types.
   Gleam's type inference allows you to be lazy for almost all type definitions.
   Gleam's type system will always assist you in what types are expected and/or